M0ShYy/TarkovEventBandages/README.md

 Please use this data at your will

-(I dont have all the data because I did not let run my script all the time)
+(I dont have all the data because I did not let run my script all the time) (but even with out all the data it may be usefull)